huggingface/transformers/docs/source/en/tasks/mask_generation.md

 SAM serves as a powerful foundation model for segmentation as it has large data coverage.
 It is trained on SA-1B, a dataset with 1 million images and 1.1 billion masks.

-In this guide, we will learn how to:
+In this guide, you will learn how to:
 - Infer in segment everything mode,
 - Infer in point prompting mode,
 - Infer in box prompting mode,